 Monks, temples, and pagodas, modify the spiritual aura that is observed throughout the country.
 The millions of stupas ascend from the ground surrounded by gold to recover its most sacred side.
 The temples, monumental, exorbitant, great, bring the most mystical air to the place.
 Huge stone constructions, with interiors full of rectangular corridors that close their 4 typical faces, housing Buddhas of different shapes and colors.

-In the streets, in the markets, in the squares … the Burmese move friendly and close.
-A culture where the man is not seen so far away from the family, where it appears an important work in the care of children despite continuing to maintain a great machismo when approaching their religion.
-Both genders wear longvy, a skirt as a typical outfit, except in the largest cities where the most modern areas are determined to wester.
-This garment, in part, unifies the genders, neglects the differences in search of a more generic and global aesthetic.
+In the streets, in the markets, in the squares … the Burmese people are friendly and close.
+A culture where a man keeps active important work in the care of children in families.
+Both genres wear longvy, a skirt as a typical outfit, except in the largest cities where the most modern areas are determined to westernize.
+This garment, in part, unifies the genres, sets aside the differences in search of a more generic and global aesthetic.

 Most Burmese people have their faces painted.
 Either with some simple drawings or brush-style patterns, they are covered with a paste called Thanaka.
 This mass is created from the bark of the Thanaka tree, mixed with a little water to create a natural barrier against the sun as well as wearing a beautiful make-up.